IBM WebSphere Application Server - Configure

 User Defined Tokenization: A list of values and their replacements, separated by newline characters.
 Use this list to change values or create tokens in the configuration data.
 Use the following format: stringToReplace->newValue.
 For example, if you specify abcd1234->@NewToken@, every occurrence of abcd1234 in the configuration file is replaced with @NewToken@.

-Resource: The name of the node resource to templatize.
+Resource: The name of the cluster resource to templatize.

-This process creates a component with the following naming convention: Node - node_name.
-The node configuration data is stored as a component version artifact, as shown in the following screen capture.
+This process creates a component with the following naming convention: Cluster - cluster_name.
+The cluster configuration data is stored as a component version artifact, as shown in the following screen capture.